Only Available For Ohio Laborers Union Members

 If you are eligible for Class 1 Insurance Benefits and become disabled (unable to work), you can get a monetary benefit from the OLDC-OCA Insurance Fund.
-Often called A&S benefits (for Accident and Sickness), this benefit pays $280 per week (after standard FICA and Medicare withholdings) for a maximum of 20 weeks for non-work related disabilities.
+Often called A&S benefits (for Accident and Sickness), this benefit pays up to $280 per week (after standard FICA and Medicare withholdings) for a maximum of 20 weeks for non-work related disabilities.
 (There are no monetary benefits available for work related disabilities.)
 A period of less than a full week will be calculated on a daily basis.
 Your date of disability cannot be earlier than the day after you last worked.

 If you insurance eligibility (under all Classes – 1, 2, 3, or 4) terminates during a period of disability, your Short Term Disability payments will cease upon the last day of eligibility.